slidevjs/slidev/guide/syntax.md

 This shows on the right
 ```

-You can also explicitly specify the default slot and provide in custom order
+You can also explicitly specify the default slot and provide in the custom order

 ```md
 ---